-- Simple PCB is composed of different layers that are joined together with the help of heat and adhesive, giving the board a compact shape into a single object.
-Let’s discuss each layer one by one.
+Now let's have a look at the composition of the PCB board.
+A simple PCB board is composed of different layers that are joined together with the help of heat and adhesive, giving the board a compact shape into a single object.
+These PCB board layers are named:

 - The base material, also known as substrate, is composed of fiber glass.

 - The FR4 is the most common fiber glass used today.
 It is like a solid core that provides rigidity and thickness to the PCB board.

 - Some PCB boards are composed of phenolics and epoxies which are not as durable as FR4 but they are less expensive and come with a unique bad smell.

 - Low-end consumer electronics mostly use these types of substrates.

 - Phenolics come with low decomposition temperature which allows these substrates to erupt and delaminate if solder is placed on board for a long duration of time.

 - The nature of the substrate material defines whether the board will be a Flexible PCB or a Rigid PCB.